ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 ## 🧩 Configuration

+> [!IMPORTANT]
-You **MUST** need to set your own OpenAI API key in the Plugin Settings first, so that the plugin can work properly.
+> You must need to set your own OpenAI API key in the Plugin Settings first, so that the plugin can work properly.

 1. Generate an OpenAI API key on the official website.
 [Click here](https://beta.openai.com/account/api-keys)
 2. In Obsidian, go to `Settings`, click `Community Plugins` in the left menu , and enable `GPT-LiteInquirer` in the Installed Plugins.